wisamb/KeystrokeDynamics/README.md

 We run two versions of the linear mixed-effects model: using subject alone for random effect (model 1) and using subject in relation to session ID for random effect (model 2).
 Although the AIC of Model 1 is lower, model 2 has a higher log-likelihood.
 Furthermore, when plotting residuals vs fitted values (Figure 4), model 1 shows non-constant variance, which we do not see in model 2.
 Therefore, model 2 is the model of choice.
 Both models, however, report significance across sessions and highly accurate MSEs (model 1 MSE = 0.0338, model 2 MSE = 0.0215).

-ANOVA comparison of model 1 and model 2

     model1: mean.total.time.y ~ sessionIndex.y + mean.total.time.x + (1 | subject)
     model2: mean.total.time.y ~ sessionIndex.y + mean.total.time.x + (sessionIndex.y | subject)

+Table 4.
+ANOVA comparison of model 1 and model 2
 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
   <tr>
     <th></th>